jheredianet/teslamate-abrp/README.md

 ```

 Make sure to adapt the following environment variables:

 - The first value MQTT_SERVER corresponds to the name of your MQTT service name ("mosquitto" in the doc).
 - The second values (USER_TOKEN) correspond to the value provided by ABRP.
 - The third value corresponds to your car number (1 if you only have a single car).
 - The last value corresponds to your car model.
 When this value is not set, the script will try to determine your car model automatically (this should work for Models S, X, 3 and Y with standard configs). __The detection is very bare-bones and will not take into account factors such as wheel type, heat pump, LFP battery.
 It is recommended you take a moment to find your car model on https://api.iternio.com/1/tlm/get_carmodels_list and use the corresponding key as a value for CAR_MODEL (e.g. "tesla:m3:20:bt37:heatpump" for a 2021 Model 3 LR).__
+- Additionally;
-- Additionally, MQTT_PASSWORD and/or MQTT_USERNAME can be set to use authentication on the MQTT server.
-Setting the environement variable TM2ABRP_DEBUG (to any value) sets logging level to DEBUG and give you a more verbose logging.
+  - MQTT_PASSWORD: and/or MQTT_USERNAME: can be set to use authentication on the MQTT server.
+  - TM2ABRP_DEBUG: set (to any value) sets logging level to DEBUG and give you a more verbose logging.
+  - MQTT_TLS: will connect to the MQTT server with encryption, the server must have certificates configured.
+  - MQTT_PORT: is the port the MQTT server is listening on, defaults to 1883 and if you are using TLS this probably should be set to 8883
+  - STATUS_TOPIC: can be set to a MQTT topic where status messages will be sent, write permissions will be needed for this specific topic.
+  - SKIP_LOCATION: If you don't want to share your location with ABPR(Iternio), give this environment variable a value and the lat and lon values will always be 0

 Then from the command line, navigate to the folder where your docker-compose.yml is located and run:
 ```
 docker-compose pull ABRP